Liked this post? Why not share it?

 I am always on a hunt for activities, printables, and other things to do around the house with my son…

-…and then it took me even longer to realize that this is the case for many of us!
+…and then it took me even longer to realize that this might be the case for many of us!
 As a result, I’ve decided to start a biweekly inspiration series on my email.

 Every two weeks, I’ll be curating a variety of kids’ activity ideas, printables, and more.

-I’ll never be the same, sometimes you’ll get a free printable or a DIY project, and other times, you’ll get a couple of ideas to try at home.
+It’ll never be the same, sometimes you’ll get a free printable or a DIY project, and at other times, you’ll get a couple of ideas to try at home.

-I understand that your child is probably at a different age than my son (nearly three yo).
+I understand that your child is probably at a different age than my son (5yo).
 Therefore I’ll try to mix things up a little and come up with ideas for different age groups.

 Are you excited about this series?
 I know I am!

 Sounds like something you’d want to receive in your inbox?
-You can join the squad here if you haven’t already.
+You can join the squad using the form below, or here if you haven’t already.

 This week’s project is perfect for fine motor skills development – very straightforward, using materials you may already have at home.

 So, the idea is to recreate a cityscape with roads, cars, and traffic lights.
-As you can see in the images, the traffic light is missing, because I didn’t have enough lids for it (we’re still collecting them), but even without the traffic lights, your child can find it entertaining.
+As you can see in the images, the traffic light is missing, because I didn’t have enough lids for it (we’re still collecting them), but even without the traffic lights, your child can find it entertaining and have endless play hours with it.

 - large board (we recycled an old box)